-STCs Awarded = Number of STCs awarded by the REC Registry calculator18
+STCs Awarded = Number of STCs awarded by the REC Registry calculator

-Installation Year = The year entered into the REC Registry calculator18 for the expected installation date (e.g. 2023)
+Installation Year = The year entered into the REC Registry calculator for the expected installation date (e.g. 2023)

-Note that the STCs awarded will be rounded down, so using this function will result in a lower 10-year STC value than if the CER spreadsheet is looked up directly.
+Note that the STCs awarded will be rounded down using the REC calculator is looked up directly.
 This also means rounding STC Equivalent up to the next whole number will provide a better estimate of the actual STCs that would have been awarded under a 10-year deeming period.